ds-horizon/dota/README.md

 ![Quickstart Demo](documentation/src/images/quickstart.gif)

-For a step-by-step installation guide, see the [Quickstart Documentation](https://dota.dreamsportslabs.com/documentation/quickstart).

 #### Option 2: Manual Local Deployment (Step-by-Step)

 If you prefer a step-by-step approach instead of the one-line quickstart, follow these instructions: